 The Company has adopted the Model Code as its code of conduct regarding securities transactions by the Directors.
 Employees of the Group (the "Relevant Employees") who, because of their office or employment, are likely to possess inside information in relation to the Company or its securities are also subject to compliance with the Model Code.
-After having made specific enquiries with all Directors, all Directors have confirmed that they have complied with the required standards set out in the Model Code throughout the Reporting Period.
-No incident of non-compliance of the Model Code by the Relevant Employees was noted by the Company during the Reporting Period.
+Having made specific enquiries with all Directors, the Company confirms that, during the year ended 31 December 2024, all Directors complied with the required standards set out in the Model Code, except for the below.